Stealing Beauty: Plot

-American Lucy (Liv Tyler), 19, daughter of the (now deceased) poet and model, Sara Harmon, arrives at the Tuscan villa of her mom's friends Ian and Diana Grayson (Donal McCann and Sinéad Cusack).
-Other guests are: a NYC art gallery owner, an Italian advice columnist and dying English writer, Alex Parrish (Jeremy Irons).
+Lucy, the nineteen-year-old daughter of the recently deceased American poet and model Sara Harmon, arrives at the Tuscan villa of her mom's friends Ian and Diana Grayson.
+Other guests include a New York art gallery owner, an Italian advice columnist and a dying English writer, Alex Parrish.

-Going for a swim, Lucy finds Diana's daughter Miranda Fox (Rachel Weisz) with her boyfriend, entertainment lawyer Richard Reed (D. W. Moffett).
-Her brother, Christopher (Joseph Fiennes), has yet to arrive, on a road trip with Niccolò Donati (Roberto Zibetti) from a nearby villa.
-Lucy hoped to see Niccolò, as she had met him four years ago and was her first kiss.
-They had briefly written; one letter in particular she had memorized.
+Lucy goes for a swim and finds Diana's daughter Miranda with her boyfriend, entertainment lawyer Richard Reed.
+Her brother, Christopher, has yet to arrive and is on a road trip with Niccolò Donati, from a nearby villa.
+Lucy hoped to see Niccolò, as she had met him four years before and he was her first kiss.
+They had briefly written, and Lucy had memorized one letter of his in particular.

-Lucy's father sent her, so Ian could sculpt her, but it's an excuse for him to send her to Italy.
+Lucy's father sent her so Ian could sculpt her, but she says it's really just an excuse for him to send her to Italy.
 Smoking marijuana with Parrish, Lucy reveals she is a virgin, which he shares with the rest of the villa the next day.
-Furious, she decides to end her visit.
-However, before she can book the flight, Christopher and Niccolò appear, and Lucy is happy, but disappointed Niccolò did not recognise her.
+Furious, Lucy decides to end her visit.
+However, before she can book the flight, Christopher and Niccolò appear, and Lucy is happy, but disappointed Niccolò did not recognize her.

-That evening, Niccolò and his brother, Osvaldo (Ignazio Oliva) come to the Graysons'.
-After dinner, the youth separate from the adults to smoke.
+That evening, Niccolò and his brother, Osvaldo come to the Graysons'.
+After dinner, the youth separate from the adults to smoke marijuana.
 Lucy is now over Parrish's betrayal, and they take turns recounting how they each lost their virginity.
 When it's Osvaldo's turn, he demurs, saying, "I don't know which is more ridiculous, this conversation or the silly political one going on over there [at the adults' table]."
 Lucy fawns over Niccolò, but then vomits in his lap.

-The next day, Lucy cycles to the Donati's, seeking Niccolò.
+The next day, Lucy cycles to the Donatis', seeking Niccolò.
 She's told he's in the garden, where Lucy finds him with another.
 Upset, she hastily cycles away from the compound.
-When she passes Osvaldo, he cries out, "Ciao, Lucy!", she doesn't hear, then crashes.
+When she passes Osvaldo, he cries out, "Ciao, Lucy!", but she doesn't hear and then crashes.
 Ignoring his offer to help, she rides on.

 Lucy, posing outdoors for Ian's sketch, exposes one of her breasts.
 When Niccolò and Osvaldo arrive by car, Niccolò ogles Lucy, but Osvaldo looks away.
 Lucy wanders off into an adjacent olive grove, followed by Niccolò.
 They begin to kiss, but Lucy soon pushes him away.